Missing Maine cat found 1,500 miles away in Florida 7 years later

 “I have interrogated her quite strictly and she is not talking,” said Williams.

-“It’s it’s really an incredible story and it truly speaks to the power of a microchip,” said Williams.
+“It’s really an incredible story, and it truly speaks to the power of a microchip,” said Williams.

 Ashes will be hopping a flight with one of Janet’s friends on Wednesday and is scheduled to land in Portland at 4:30 p.m. where Cilley will be waiting.